haydenlam/konnect/Konnect Advance.md

 ```

 ### 2. Setting Service Hub Permissions
 The following table describes the 4 Services that exists in the ACME organization.
-Each developement team is responsible for one Frontend Service and one Backend Service in their respective business unit.
+Each development team is responsible for one Frontend Service and one Backend Service in their respective business unit.

 | Service ID | Description |
 |:--|:--|